-No one wants to spend money on health care when you don’t have to.
-With work, intramural kickball, school and that party for Etsy sellers, you don’t have the time to spend going to the doctor when you’re not sick.
-But, in fact, did you know that preventive services typically are covered by your health plan at no out-of-pocket cost to you when you visit a clinic or see a doctor in your health plan’s network?
-Check out our Provider Finder tool to compare docs and find a PCP in your network.
+But here’s the rub: seeing the doctor when we’re not sick, helps us fend off serious illnesses.
+It also helps us catch them early when they can be more easily treated.
+Preventive services may be covered by your health plan at no out-of-pocket cost to you when you visit a clinic or doctor in your health plan’s network.
+Check our Provider Finder® tool to compare docs and find a PCP in your network.

-The good news is, you have all the power to monitor your health now and get it in check.
-Here are some key numbers to keep track of – trust me, your future self will thank you!
+Here’s some good news: You have all the power to monitor your health now.
+Keep track of your health numbers below and your future self will thank you!

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Montana.